 'Going To Come Back' by St. Thomas playwright Susan Hunter

-Here's the sequel to last year's popular 'Catch & Keep'
+Here's the sequel to last year's popular 'Catch & Keep,' but a hilarious comedy to come enjoy, even if you did not see the original!

 As they prepare for a wedding in the guest house garden, they are hit with a couple of Nature's tropical surprises...a small earthquake to really shake things up and the news a big storm is headed for the island.
 But more urgently... they are running out of time to renew Bo's old car's inspection sticker and a mouse shows that he likes cake.
 A lot.